Bildad0/UniApp/README.md

 ## University App

-A student’s management App is an app that aims at managing and elevating the overall student engagement, experience and services during their study period.
+This App aims at managing
+and elevating the overall student engagement, experience and services during their study period.